-When looking to borrow money, you may apply for - or be offered - a secured or unsecured loan and it is important to understand the difference. -. - Whether you are looking to purchase a new car, wanting to consolidate debt, or take out a loan to renovate your home, both secured or unsecured loans could be an option.
+When looking to borrow money, it is important to understand the difference a secured or unsecured loan.
+Whether you are looking to purchase a new car, wanting to consolidate debt, or take out a loan to renovate your home, both secured or unsecured loans could be an option.
 The decision will depend on your personal circumstances and various factors that you need to consider.

 The main differences between secured and unsecured loansinclude: